 13. Visual Merchandising Fee: $0 to $4,000

 - The Visual Merchandising Fee covers the services Relax the Back provides to you in connection with the set up and merchandising of your store.
 This fee is included in the initial franchise fee for your first location, but you must pay Relax the Back a Visual Merchandising Fee for your subsequent stores prior to commencing operations at the subsequent stores.

 - The Visual Merchandising Fee is payable in the following amounts: (1) $4,000 for a new store, (2) $3,000 if you acquire rights to an existing store that must be remodeled, or (3) $2,000 if you acquire rights to an existing store that must be remerchandised.

 14. Additional Funds for 6 Months: $30,000 to $60,000

 - Relax the Back relied on its and its staff members’ experience in compiling this estimate.
-Relax the Back cannot guarantee that you will not have additional expenses other than that listed in this Item 7.
+Relax the Back does not offer direct or indirect financing for any part of the initial investment of a Relax the Back Store.